A. God remembers Noah.

-Then Noah built an altar to the Lord, and took of every clean animal and of every clean bird, and offered burnt offerings on the altar.
+Then Noah built an altar to the LORD, and took of every clean animal and of every clean bird, and offered burnt offerings on the altar.

 b.
-Took of every clean animal and every clean bird: As is the nature with true sacrifice, this was a costly offering unto God.
+Took of every clean animal and every clean bird: As is the nature of true sacrifice, this was a costly offering unto God.
 With only seven of each animal on the ark, Noah risked extinction by sacrificing some of these animals.
 But costly sacrifice is pleasing to God.

-i.
+ii.
 The sacrifices we are called to offer to God should also cost us something.
 We should present our bodies as a living sacrifice to God (Romans 12:1), the giving of our resources is a sacrifice (Philippians 4:18), and we should give the sacrifice of praise to God (Hebrews 13:15).

-ii.
+iii.
 Costly sacrifice pleases God, not because God is greedy and wants to get as much from us as He can but because God Himself sacrificed at great cost (Ephesians 5:2 and Hebrews 9:26, 10:12).
 God wants costly sacrifice from us because it shows we are being conformed into the image of Jesus, who was the greatest display of costly sacrifice.
 As Paul wrote in Ephesians 5:2, we should be like Jesus in this regard: And walk in love, as Christ also has loved us and given Himself for us, an offering and a sacrifice to God for a sweet-smelling aroma.

-iii.
+iv.
 May we think like David, who said he would never offer to God that which costs me nothing (2 Samuel 24:24).